LAEQ/vifeco/GUIDE.md

 ### Database
 The H2 SQL database is a file located at ~/vifeco/db/vifeco.mv.
-You can use [DBeaver](https://dbeaver.io/download/) to connect to it.